 Procurement Operations is here to help departments maintain a healthy PCard program.
-If one has questions or needs assistance, he or she may contact the Procurement Hotline.
+If one has questions or needs assistance, he or she may contact the Finance Support Center.
 Campus numbers are can be found on the menu at the left.

 - Cardholders are required to complete policy and procedure training when being issued a new or renewal card.
 This training is available through MyLearn, which is located within the MyHR application.
 Anyone may take the on-line training tutorial at any time.
 Department editors and approvers must also complete the on-line training and be trained on the use of PaymentNet, the card reconciliation software.
 This is a live training provided by Procurement Operation's staff.

 - The PCard can be used for most purchases under $5,000.
 A list of prohibited purchases is provided at the time of training, and is available in the PCard policy manual, which can be found at: www.umsystem.edu/ums/fa/procurement/card/policy.
 It is the cardholder's responsibility to adhere to the policies and to provide the necessary documentation to his or her approver.

 - It is the approver's responsibility to ensure the cardholder has followed the policies.
 This includes reviewing receipts and making sure all charges are supported by the proper documentation.
 In some cases, this may include noting the business reason for the charge or receiving additional approvals.
 Receipts and other required documentation are to be kept by the department in accordance with records retention standards.
 If a receipt is missing, one should be requested from the vendor.
 A copy may also be requested from the bank if necessary.
 A small fee may be charged by the bank for this service.